 A retail chain made the strategic decision to go headless.
 They issued RFPs and selected a headless commerce platform and CMS that would work together to deliver the functionality they needed.
 It wasn’t until the delivery planning process that the retailer asked, “where’s my website?”
 In other words, where will it be hosted?
 Who will be managing it?
 What about scalability, security, and PCI compliance?

 This is when Mobify was brought into the conversation.

 The web storefront can represent tens of millions, hundreds of millions, or even billions of dollars in revenue, but often it’s a secondary decision when going headless.
 This is no surprise as the website never had to be a separate consideration in the past, it was always tied to one of the backend platforms, whether it was the commerce or content system.
-And since those systems handled all the front-end operations, it was never considered a difficult piece of the puzzle.
+And since those systems handled all the web storefront operations, it was never considered a difficult piece of the puzzle.